VictorNorman/ionic-angular-fire-template/README.md

   ... <snip> ...
 ```

+From my research this a known bug: https://github.com/angular/angularfire/issues/3290

 To fix these errors, I had to edit `package.json` to downgrade Angular from version 15 to version 14 and downgrade typescript from version 4.8.4 to version 4.7.4.
 Then, delete `node_modules` directory and `package-lock.json`.
 Then, do `npm install` again.
 Then `ionic build --prod` works.

 ***Notice***: